Bigute17/Group-Assignment-2-Stocks/README.md

 ## Feature 2 - Plot the lag!
 # * The user can click the action button to produce a lag plot of the stock and series of their choice.
 Linear patterns suggest autocorrelation in the data.

+# Feature 3 - See stocks ranked by growth by industry!
+# * The user can select an industry and see which stocks experienced the most growth over time.
+This gives the user an idea of which companies have been the most successful since 2010.

 ## Feature 4 - How much would a investment from 2010 be worth in 2016?
 # * Use this feature to discover what your 2016 dollar amount would be had you invested any desired amount into any desired stock when it was available in 2010.